Choosing a truck driving school can be intimidating.

 Look for the financial aid programs accepted by the school of your choice and figure out whether you will be eligible for any such programs.

 - Licensing test

 The licensing test is another important factor in your training.
 Find out if the licensing test can be repeated if you don’t pass it for the first time.
 If yes, you should also ask about how many times it can be repeated and how much will it cost.

 Related Article > Truck Driver Skills Review and How To Instruction

 Some Things to Consider Before Making a Decision

-- Do you need to reimburse the company for your training cost?
+- Do you need to reimburse the company for your CDL training costs?

 - How much money do you need to pay back to them?

 - Is this cost going to be deducted from your pay?
 If yes, how much money will be deducted and over what period of time?

-- Will you get a wage during the training period?
+- Will you receive a wage during the training period?